 Tell your child how recovery can help and get help

 Recovery offers hope for the whole family, and much can be done to help the loved one who’s ready for or already in treatment.
-Discuss with them 12-step meetings, sponsors, other support groups, or individual or group counseling, intensive outpatient counseling, or inpatient treatment programs for the parent.
+Discuss with them 12-step meetings, sponsors, other support groups, or individual or group counseling, outpatient rehab, intensive outpatient counseling, or inpatient treatment programs for the parent.
 Let them know that they can be a part of their own recovery through individual counseling, 12-step meetings, support groups, or family therapy that can occur with or without a parent present.
 Help them find a therapist who can help.

 How much to share about family substance use